 The Group has organised a number of meetings on topics relating to the use of molecular biomarkers in studying the epidemiology of cancer, cardiovascular disease and diabetes.
 Scientific meetings are organised annually.

 MEG-UK members include epidemiologists, laboratory scientists, clinicians and others with an interest in molecular epidemiology.

 We welcome new members

 UK MEG Prize Winners Every 3 years, UKMEG honours a leading researcher with an award in recognition of outstanding achievement in the field of molecular epidemiology.
-Professor John Mathers was the recipient of the UK MEG medal in 2016.
-Previous winners include Professor Dave Philips, Professor Chris Wilde and Professor Peter Farmer.
+Professor Hilary Powers was the recipient of the UK MEG medal in 2019.
+Previous winners include Professor John Mathers, Professor Dave Philips, Professor Chris Wilde and Professor Peter Farmer.
 More details